 We teach reading through daily practice sessions.
 We promote decoding strategies, prosody, fluency and comprehension in a range of texts, which are carefully selected by the teachers.
 Daily phonic sessions following the Little Wandle scheme provide the children with the skills essential to decode with confidence.
 We work in partnership with parents so that they can more effectively support their children at home with the aim of children becoming life-long readers.

 We ensure that the teaching of writing is purposeful, enjoyable and shows clear progression.
-Quality texts are selected to promote a love of reading, engagement and to improve the quality of their writing.
-Teachers are able to embed skills throughout the year in cross curricular writing opportunities to make sure most children are achieving the expected level by the end of the year and that children have the opportunities achieve the greater depth standard.
-We believe that learning to read should be a partnership, therefore we expect children to be reading at home regularly to further develop their child’s reading skills.
+Quality texts are selected to promote a love of reading, develop a rich vocabulary, and to improve the quality of their writing.
+Teachers are able to embed skills throughout the year in cross-curricular writing opportunities to ensure children make good progress and fulfil their potential.

-- In Reception, children revisit Phase 1 which they have often been familiar with at Pre-school and then they are taught Phases 2 and 3
+In Reception, children revisit Phase 1 which they have often been familiar with at Pre-school and then they are taught Phases 2, 3 and 4

 - In Year 2 the children revisit Phase 5, then complete Phase 6 with a focus on spelling and grammar

 Impact Our approach to the teaching and learning of reading and writing, alongside our engaging curriculum enable children to feel confident and enthusiastic to learn in a range of contexts.
 They are able to apply their literacy skills effectively and are confident readers and writers.